The House That Health Builds

 Limiting exposure to toxins and then supporting your body in handling what you are exposed to might be really important for autoimmune disease.

-Your body is actually really amazing at detoxifying.
-Your gut, liver and kidneys play major roles in detox(2).
+Your body is actually really amazing at detoxifying itself.
+Your gut, liver, and kidneys play major roles in detox(2).

 However, your detoxification system is taking a double whammy these days: